 Where is Huasteca Potosina, Mexico?

-Huasteca Potosina, Mexico is located in northern central state of San Luis Potosi.
+Huasteca Potosina, Mexico is located in the north-central state of San Luis Potosi.
 The area is about 8 hours northeast of Mexico City and 3 hours east of the city of San Luis Potosi.

 La Huasteca Potosina is a sub-region of La Huasteca which refers to the area influenced by the Huastec people.
 It borders the Gulf of Mexico and includes areas in the states of Veracruz, Queretaro, Guanajuato, Hidalgo, and several more.